 - Drives four (4) independent 4-20 mA outputs proportional to input.

-- Outputs can share a common ground.
+- Signal input and outputs can share a common ground.

 - Opening any output loop does not affect other loops.

 - ±10% zero and span fine adjustments for each output loop.

 - Loop current test point for each output, where 200 mV = 20 mA

 - Powered by 85-264 Vac (Model QLS-1) or 10-48 Vdc (Model QLS-2).

 - Powers a 2- or 3-wire input transmitter at 24V with up to 30 mA.